mathewgomas-alfred/mathewgomas.io/user_manual/getting_started/navigation.rst

 To input a specific number, |mouseright| the slider.
 A number can now be entered directly for even greater precision.

-Pressing :kbd:`Shift` while dragging the slider changes the values at a smaller increment, and Pressing :kbd:`Ctrl` while dragging the slider changes the value in whole numbers or multiples or 5.
+Pressing :kbd:`Shift` while dragging the slider changes the values at a smaller increment, and pressing :kbd:`Ctrl` while dragging the slider changes the value in whole numbers or multiples of 5.

 Toolbars
 --------